 They had started using language analysis to scan solicitation docs for what Jim called ‘affinity’.
 Basically, he was identifying the right opportunities to bid or team on with language indicators.
 As I blogged here on win themes, it is always amazing to see how customers apply VisibleThread, so this was another really interesting case.

 So, if you are a Capture Manager or Proposal Manager involved in Business Development at all, you will find this post useful.
 If you want to see this technique in the flesh, Jim shared what he is doing in a webinar we ran on the 10th April.
-Click here for the slides and a full recording.
+Click here for the slides.

 I am very interested to hear whether you have attempted to analyze solicitation docs using a similar approach?
 If so, how did it go?
 Let us know your thoughts on this approach.
 Do you think it can work in your case?
 Is it helpful?
 Would it save time?
 Post comments and let us know.